EmmaReuter/blog/content/posts/what-I-learned-from-google-ctf.md

 a.__getitem__ = print
 ````

 I ran out of time trying to get my escape to work.
-Afterwards I read through writeups and learned that you can use decorators to bypass the sandbox.
+Afterwards, I read through writeups and learned that you can use decorators to bypass the sandbox.

 ````
 @eval